By Gary W. Gallagher, PhD, University of Virginia; Patrick N. Allitt, PhD, Emory University; Allen C. Guelzo, PhD, Gettysburg University

 The Portuguese Lead the Way

-With the underwriting of Prince Henry the Navigator, a member of the royal family of Portugal, the Portuguese sponsored a series of expeditions that proved not just that it was possible to sail into the Mediterranean and make profits, but that it was also possible to sail south around the coast of West Africa and find one’s way to riches.
+With the underwriting of Prince Henry the Navigator, a member of the royal family of Portugal, the Portuguese sponsored a series of expeditions that proved not just that it was possible to sail into the Mediterranean and make profits, but that it was possible to sail south around the coast of West Africa and find one’s way to riches.
 By 1488, the Portuguese had explored and mapped the African coastline down to the Cape of Good Hope.
-And in 1498, the Portuguese adventurer Vasco da Gama brought a Portuguese fleet around Africa and directly to India.
+In 1498, the Portuguese adventurer Vasco da Gama brought a Portuguese fleet around Africa and directly to India.

 The Spanish Break-Through

-Now, the great obstacle to this plan was not the story invented by Washington Irving that everyone except Columbus believed that the world was flat, and that sailing westward into the Atlantic would send Columbus off the edge.
+The great obstacle to this plan was not the story invented by Washington Irving that everyone except Columbus believed that the world was flat and that sailing westward into the Atlantic would send Columbus off the edge.
 Rather, the difficulty was that no one knew exactly how far the distance across the Atlantic to China would be, or whether there were other islands in between.
 Marco Polo, after all, had described to people the island chain of Japan.
 Would that be in the way?
 If so, where?
 Nevertheless, the Spanish had few options if they wanted to cash in on the great rush to trade with the East.
 Because of this, Queen Isabella parsimoniously awarded Columbus three ships.

 Columbus’s Famous Voyage